 Teach For Liberia Team Profiles

-Desmond Diggs returned to Liberia in 2010 his skills and talents to the rebuilding efforts in Liberia immediately after successful matriculation at Morehouse College, Atlanta GA. with the intent to lay the groundwork for an initiative to facilitate the development of a Teach For All network partner in Liberia Desmond has also worked as a consultant with local municipalities in governance and regulatory policy roles with the Monrovia City Corporation.
-Additionally, Desmond has led multiple teacher trainings in coordination with the Ministry of Education, Open Society in West Africa (OSIWA), and local civil society organizations.
+Desmond obtained the MSc Degree in Education at the University of Pennsylvania in International Education Development and completed a capstone externship at the Organization for Economic Cooperation and Development’s (OECD) Education Directorate in Paris, France.
+He returned to Liberia in 2010 just after completing undergraduate studies at Morehouse College, Atlanta GA.
+He arrived with the goal to establish Teach For Liberia.
+Desmond has also worked as a consultant with local municipalities in the areas of governance and regulatory policy.
+Additionally, he has led multiple teacher training in coordination with the Ministry of Education, Open Society in West Africa (OSIWA), and local civil society organizations.
 Inc. Desmond is a Bill and Melinda Gates Foundation Millennium Scholar and an active member of Alpha Phi Alpha Fraternity Incorporated and Omicron Delta Kappa Leadership Society.
-Desmond is currently completing coursework to complete the MSc Degree in Education at the University of Pennsylvania’s International Education Development Program.
-Desmond is the Founder and Executive Director of Teach For Liberia, Inc.
+He is also a seasoned evaluator with mixed- methods research experience in the health, education, and economic sectors.
+Desmond is the Founder and CEO of Teach For Liberia, Inc.

 Dr. Jobila William Sy

-Jessi Hanson brings a broad range of experience to the Teach For Liberia team, in the areas of: teaching, school management, community engagement and monitoring & evaluation in challenging learning environments.
-She is a graduate of Colorado State University’s teacher training program and obtained her MA in International Education Policy, in 2007, at the Harvard Graduate School of Education.
+Jessi brings a broad range of experience to the Teach For Liberia team, in the areas of teaching, school management, community engagement and monitoring & evaluation in challenging learning environments.
+She is a graduate of Colorado State University’s teacher training program and obtained her MA in International Education Policy at the Harvard Graduate School of Education in 2007.
 Later she served as a Peace Corp Volunteer in the Dominican Republic (2003-2005), as a Health Educator.
 Jessi worked in a number of capacities at the international NGOs, including: Save the Children, WorldTeach, and ChildFund.
-She was an education advisor for Children in Crisis, providing strategic support and training for the Liberian arm of the Forum for African Women Educationalist (FAWE-Liberia), and later worked with the Liberian Ministry of Education through the USAID-Advancing Youth project, and developed national curriculum for alternative education for youth and adults with low to no literacy skills.
+She was an education advisor for Children in Crisis, providing strategic support and training for the Liberian arm of the Forum for African Women Educationalists (FAWE-Liberia), and later worked with the Liberian Ministry of Education through the USAID-Advancing Youth project, and developed national curriculum for alternative education for youth and adults with low to no literacy skills.
 Currently she works as the Monitoring & Evaluation Manager for Vaxtrac, an INGO specializing in mobile technologies and biometrics.
+Jessi supports TFL by leveraging her experience in M&E to lead measurement and evaluation activities to track TFL’s progress.